ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 particularly begged him to do.
 He merely added that he should not write again till he had something of importance to mention."

-"And my mother--how is she?
+"And my mother -- how is she?
 How are you all?"

 "My mother is tolerably well, I trust; though her spirits are greatly shaken.
 She is up stairs and will have great satisfaction in seeing you all.
 She does not yet leave her dressing-room.
 Mary and Kitty, thank Heaven, are quite well."

-"But you--how are you?" cried Elizabeth.
+"But you -- how are you?" cried Elizabeth.
 "You look pale.
 How much you must have gone through!"

 Her sister, however, assured her of her being perfectly well; and their